Serah-Njenga/Brewery/README.md

 # Brewery
 PROJECT PHASE 1
 #Description
-In These Project I choose to work with the OpenBreweryDB and I used Coffee
+In These Project I choose to work with the OpenBreweryDB and I used different types of Beer

 #Author Njenga Serah Njoki